niehues-itemis/publish-mps-prereleases/buildSrc/README.md

 - License exceptions (Classpath, GCC Runtime Library, etc.)
 - SPDX license expressions with the `WITH` operator
 - Validation of license mappings
+- Flexible provider architecture for different file formats
-- Direct POM XML generation from JSON license files
+- Direct POM XML generation with SPDX expressions

+## Architecture

+### Provider-Based Design

+The utility uses a provider pattern to separate license data extraction from SPDX mapping:

+1. **`LicenseProvider` Interface**: Extracts raw license data from any source (JSON, XML, YAML, etc.)
+2. **`LibraryLicense` Data Class**: Represents a library with its license information
+3. **`SpdxLicenseMapper`**: Centralized SPDX mapping logic

+This design makes it easy to support new file formats without duplicating SPDX mapping logic.

 ## Usage in Gradle